Village at Breckenridge Homeowners spend $22 million

 Village-Remodel.png

-The remodel was approved more than a year ago, and is now if full swing.
-It will continue through 2011.
-Above you can see what it will look like, and below is what it looks like now.
+The remodel was approved more than a year ago, and is now going full tilt.
+Work will continue through 2011.
+Above you can see what it will look like; to the right is what it looks like now.

-For the most recent 2010 05 18 project status update (2).pdf, and the HOA website has more.
+Click on the link for the most recent project status update.
+The HOA website has more.
 There are slide shows of the project and a resource page: Village reconstruction HOA .

 The whole project is expected to cost about $22 million, which is about $75/sq. ft.
 The renovation has prompted some deals to show up on the market offered by homeowners that don't want to endure this process, but the long-term benefits will be improved rental revenue and higher property values.